AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 - ComDriver (a generic driver for com/gpib devices with a simple protocol)
 - Timer (for time-lapse type measurements)

-and, if you have licensed imspector and some drivers possibly for
+and, if you have licensed Imspector and some drivers possibly for

 - Becker&Hickl SPCM cards
 - National instruments DAQ cards (through the NiDAQmx drivers) which control scanners, shutters and read out detectors